Fueling a Natural Gas Vehicle

 Learn how to refuel your natural gas vehicle at a public station or through a home refueling appliance.

-• Refueling at a Public Station: Southern California has one of the best compressed natural gas (CNG) refueling networks in the U.S., and it continues to grow every year.
+• Public Stations: Southern California has one of the best compressed natural gas (CNG) refueling networks in the U.S., including 16 SoCalGas operated stations.
 Find a station near you.

 Refueling Instructions

-The process for refueling an NGV should be very familiar since it's almost identical to the process used at local gasoline stations.
-Most dispensers accept major credit cards and the filling time is similar to using a gasoline pump.
-Most stations have no attendants on duty.
-You'll first need to watch this short instruction and safety video on the dispenser before you can begin.
+The process for refueling an NGV is very similar to the process used at local gasoline stations.
+Most dispensers accept major credit cards, and the filling time is similar to using a gasoline pump.
+Most stations do not have attendants on duty.

 1. Turn off your engine.
 Do not smoke.